snlabs-tech/SN-Corporate-Rating-Model-V2/README.md

 - 5 → 100, 4 → 75, 3 → 50, 2 → 25, 1 → 0 (`QUAL_SCORE_SCALE`).

 This is **inverted vs V1**, where 1 was strongest and 5 weakest.
-V2’s direction is chosen for consistency with common “higher = better” Likert‑style scoring. [web:59]
+V2’s direction is chosen for consistency with common “higher = better” Likert‑style scoring.

-Typical qualitative dimensions (flexible, user‑defined):
+Qualitative factors

+The model expects 1–5 scores for a set of qualitative factors, provided via the keys in `factors_t0` / `factors_t1`.
+In the sample implementation, these include for example:

-- Business risk and industry profile
+- Business and industry risk (e.g. industry_risk, revenue_stability)
-- Market position, diversification, resilience
+- Market position and diversification (e.g. market_position, revenue_diversification)
-- Management quality and governance
+- Management quality and governance (e.g. management_quality, governance, financial_policy)
-- Financial policy, liquidity management, refinancing risk
+- Liquidity and refinancing profile (e.g. liquidity_profile, refinancing_risk, wc_management_quality)
-- Country/sovereign risk, legal/institutional environment
+- Country/sovereign and legal environment (e.g. sovereign_risk, legal_environment)

----
+The factor set is flexible in the sense that the model uses whatever keys are present in `factors_t0` / `factors_t1`: if a factor is missing or has an invalid value, it is ignored, and only the remaining valid factors are averaged into the qualitative score.

+All valid qualitative factors are treated equally and averaged into a single qualitative score; there is no factor‑specific weighting in V2.

 ## 4. Rating scale, hardstops, and outlook